Change Started

 Watching some good documentaries and movies on elephants would take a little of your time and will make you learn more about Elephants and the issues the animals face.

-Besides, you could also support or donate to an organization or foundation that protects and conserves elephants.
+Besides you could also support or donate to an organization or foundation that protects and conserves elephants.

-Nonetheless, buying products that contain ivory must be a BIG no-no. When purchasing any antique, pianos, or other items, make sure that you always check and ensure that elephant tusks weren’t used in their manufacturing process.
+Nonetheless, buying products that contain ivory must be a BIG no-no. When purchasing any antiques, pianos, or other items, make sure that you always check and ensure that elephant tusks weren’t used in their manufacturing process.

 You can make a huge difference by doing your part.